O'Brien, Tenuta, Banks and Hagans Join Full-Time Staff; West Named Recruiting Coordinator

-Chip West enters his fourth season on the Virginia coaching staff in 2013 with the additional title of recruiting coordinator.
+Chip West enters his fifth season on the Virginia coaching staff in 2013 with the additional title of recruiting coordinator.
 West, who coaches the Cavalier cornerbacks, took over the new role following the 2012 season and saw Virginia sign a top-30 class in February that featured the first five-star prospect in Mike London's tenure at Virginia.
 It was the third consecutive top-30 class for the UVa program.

 As effective as West has been on the recruiting circuit, he has been equally successful as a position coach.